Skip to content

 Once you've configured your Kit, you need to install it:

-iconoclast install
+iconoclast kit

 You can then reference your custom icons in Markdown files with the syntax :fontawesome-kit-[icon-name]: (e.g. :fontawesome-kit-solid-rakugo-sensu:).